NJIT-WIS/project-2-team-rockedu/posts/git-and-github.md

+---
+title: 'Git and GitHub Tips & Tricks: Best Practices, Shortcuts, and Common Mistakes to Avoid'
+date: '2023-04-28'
+---

 # Git and GitHub Tips & Tricks: Best Practices, Shortcuts, and Common Mistakes to Avoid

 In this blog post, we'll explore some useful tips and tricks for using Git and GitHub effectively.
 We'll cover best practices, shortcuts, and common mistakes to avoid.
 Whether you're a beginner or an experienced developer, these tips can help you become more proficient with Git and GitHub.